-Or a whole lot at one time.
+Or a whole lot at once.

 - When I booked a vacation rental they tried to sell me cancellation insurance at $39 and damage protection at another $59 at checkout.
 I declined and then they sent me an email encouraging me to protect my vacation.
-When I clicked through on this both insurances came in at $59.
+When I clicked through on this, both insurances came in at $59.

 When to Buy Trip Insurance or Any Insurance Upsell

 In the cases above, the specific insurance offered by the travel companies would have been a waste of my money.
 I’ve never lost keys before so why would I do so all of a sudden?
 I’m a pretty good planner.
 I leave flexibility when needed and book when needed.
 I don’t need cancellation insurance for accommodation or a ferry.

 So why am I being offered extra insurance all the time?
 Because the margins in travel are small but the commission for an insurance sale can be up to 30%.
 So companies offer the insurance which can make you, the buyer, feel a little wary.
 Is it a scam?
 Is it something you need?
 Many people buy just to be on the safe side.
 But there are things you can do.

 Before buying additional insurance for any aspect of your travels check to see…

 - What your travel insurance already covers.
 Mine covered me when I canceled my Peru trip.
 Read The Trip that Was Just Not Meant to Be.
 The same insurance paid for new glasses when I lost mine on a trail in the UK.
 Read the details of your policy so that you know what’s covered.